groovybits/rscap/README.md

 ## The Probe Client

-The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ socket it binds with PUSH.
+The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS via Packet Capture and publishes batches of the MpegTS 188 sized byte packets to a ZeroMQ socket it binds with PUSH.
 The probe has zero copy of the pcap buffers for the life cycle.
-It analyzes the MpegTS (and someday SMPTE2110 streams, which is a work in progress and needs development and testing to completely optimize the behavior).
+It analyzes the MpegTS currently, a goal is to also support SMPTE2110 streams with DPDK, which is a work in progress and needs development and testing to completely optimize the behavior.

 ## Configuration with Environment Variables